-I am telling you this because today you are graduating, and I would like to congratulate each and every one of you.
+I am telling you this because today you are graduating, and I would like to congratulate everyone.
 Today, you are facing the future.
-Today, you have very powerful tools in your hands.
+Today, you have potent tools in your hands.
 Today, the question is: how are you going to use those tools?
-You are going to be in finance, in marketing, a lawyer, a social entrepreneur, a business leader; why?
+You will be in finance, in marketing, a lawyer, a social entrepreneur, a business leader; why?
 And how are you going to go about your leadership in those areas?

-Because in the same time, what I know for sure after twenty-five years of experience, is that you have been taught there was an invisible hand, but there is none.
-May be there is one but if so, let me tell you that it is more handicapped than my brother ever was.
-This invisible hand is broken.
+At the same time, what I know for sure after twenty-five years of experience, contrary to what you learned in economics, there is no such thing as an invisible hand.
+Maybe there is one but if so, let me tell you that it is more handicapped than my brother ever was.
+This invisible hand broke.
 So there are only your hands, my hands, all of our hands, to change things, to make things better, and there is a lot to be made better.

-You will have to overcome three main diseases that easily come with the status you are now enjoying as you are graduating.
-Those three diseases are: power, glory and money.
+You will have to overcome three primary diseases that quickly come with the status you are now enjoying as you are graduating.
+Those three diseases are power, Glory, and money.

 Glory?
-Forget about glory.
+Forget about Glory.
 Glory is just a never-ending race that will get you nowhere.
-The list of Hall of Fame people is just there for people to look at their own names.
-They are not interested in any of other people's names.
+The list of Hall of Fame people is only there for people to look at their names.
+They are not interested in any of the other people's names.

 Money?
-When I was in investment banking, in finance, or as I was travelling the world as I still am today, I met so many people who have become prisoners of the money they have earned.
-Never get slaved to money.
+When I was in investment banking, finance, or as I was traveling the world as I still am today, I met so many people who have become prisoners of the money they have earned.
+Never get slaved to cash.
 Stay free.
-Know why you earn money.
+Know why you make money.
 Know what to do with it.
 Stay free.

 And power.
-I think you can just look around and see many people who have power.
+I think you can look around and see many people who have control.
 They do nothing but make sure to keep that power, every day after the next.
 Power makes sense only if your leadership is a leadership of service.
 The question is: how will you find a way to serve a purpose.
-Purposes that will make you become who you truly are.
-Purposes that will make you become your very best, in ways you do not even know yourself.
+Purposes that will make you become who you indeed are.
+Goals that will make you become your very best, in ways you do not even know yourself.

 I will leave you with one question: who is your brother?
-Who is this little brother, this little sister, may be resting inside of you, who knows you just better than you do yourself, who loves you more than you even love yourself?
-Who is this little voice that speaks about you being much bigger than you think you are?
+Who is this little brother, this little sister, maybe resting inside of you, who knows you just better than you do yourself, who loves you more than you even love yourself?
+Who is this little voice that speaks about you becoming much more significant than you think you are?
 Who are they?
-They will bring you the voice, the inner music, this melody that is truly yours, your unique melody that will change the symphony of the world around you, big or small.
+They will bring you the voice, the inner music, this melody that is truly yours, the unique tune that will change the symphony of the world around you, big or small.
 It will.
-The world needs that and you deserve this.
+The world needs that, and you deserve this.

 So, find your brother, find your little sister.
 When you meet them, say hello on my behalf, we are friends.